cheshrkat/input-mode/README.md

 <code>[data-inputmode="mouse"] [tabindex="0"]:focus { outline: none }</code>

 It is better to remove things that you know you don't want, rather than suppress things you need and try to put them back later.
+Also you really want to avoid changing any style that affects layout.
+Ideally just stick to `outline` which won't make the page jump around.

 Input Mode is intended for use in cases where mouse users are seeing extraneous affordances; or keyboard users need additional affordances; AND no other option is available.